Your Pilot's on Fire

-"Your Pilot's on Fire" is the ninth episode of the ninth season of RuPaul's Drag Race.
+"Your Pilot's on Fire" is the ninth episode of the ninth season of the American television series RuPaul's Drag Race.
 It originally aired on May 19, 2017.
+The episode's main challenge tasks the contestants with pairing up and creating television pilots.
 Lisa Robertson and Noah Galvin are guest judges.

-Sasha Velour and Shea Couleé were both winners of the episode's main challenge, and Valentina is eliminated from the competition after placing in the bottom and losing a lip-sync against Nina Bo'nina Brown to "Greedy" by Ariana Grande.
+Sasha Velour and Shea Couleé are both winners of the main challenge.
+Valentina is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Nina Bo'nina Brown to "Greedy" by Ariana Grande.

 Episode

+Valentina (pictured at RuPaul's DragCon LA in 2017) is eliminated from the competition.

-For the episode's main challenge, the contestants pair up to create, write, and perform in their own television pilots.
+The contestants return to the workroom after Farrah Moan's elimination on the previous episode.
+Nina Bo'nina Brown struggles to connect with her fellow contestants.
+On a new day, RuPaul greets the group and reveals the main challenge, which tasks the contestants with pairing up to create and perform in television pilots.
+Following are the self-selected teams: